Atlanta DUI Attorney

 Additionally, both Mr. Zeliff and Mr. Watson devote their practice to defending those accused of all criminal charges including drug crimes, traffic crimes, and theft crimes.
 If you have been charged with any crime and you are being prosecuted by the State of Georgia, contact us today for a no-cost consultation to discuss your best defense strategy.

 If you have been arrested in the Greater Atlanta area, and charged with Driving Under the Influence, please contact our office to begin the defense process immediately.
 Under Georgia law, even first-time offenders are subject to jail time, driver's license suspension, mandatory probation, as well as a host of other court-ordered terms and conditions.
 On a DUI refusal case, the stakes are even higher, with a possible one-year license suspension, and no work or hardship driving permit available.
-You only have 10 business days after your arrest to appeal your license suspension- call us today to get your appeal letter sent, certified mail, to the Georgia Department of Driver Services.
+You only have 30 business days after your arrest to appeal your license suspension - call us today or check out our 2017 updates on license suspension laws to get your appeal letter sent, certified mail, to the Georgia Department of Driver Services.